Looking to get started haring? Here's a guide and some tips for you:

 -

-The hareraiser will post your event in all of the channels we use to inform people about trail ahead of time.
+Hole will post your event in all of the channels we use to inform people about trail ahead of time.
 While you don't need to know all the exact details of your trail, the sooner you get him the details, the sooner it can get added

 -